 Payment of Stipends to students and college & tuition fees to the university.

 NERC/DTP Funded students Once you are officially enrolled in the University, we can issue your first stipend payment which will be organised by BACS transfer once we have confirmed you have returned your card form.
-Please therefore complete your bank details on the Microsoft Office form
+Please therefore complete your bank details on the Microsoft Office form circulated.

-For Students paid from the NERC grant: Your first payment will be raised in advance of you arriving and will be paid on 27th September into your bank account (assuming we have the details).
-After this stipend payments come quarterly, and are paid in advance on the 1st of the quarter (October, January, April and July).
-Payment days are always on a Wednesday so if the first of the month is not on a Wednesday you will be paid early, at the end of the previous month.
-Therefore please set up any direct debits to go out at the start of the month so that you aren't caught short four times a year.
+For Students paid from the NERC grant: Your first payment will be raised in advance of you arriving and will be paid on 25th September into your bank account (assuming we have the details).
+After this stipend payments come quarterly, and are paid in advance on the 1st of the quarter (nominally October, January, April and July).
+Payment days are always on a Wednesday so if the first of the month is not on a Wednesday you will be paid early, on the previous Wednesday.
+Therefore please set up any direct debits to go out at the start of the month so that you aren't caught short.

-For students with a major College Funding Award that is managed by Student Fees & Funding (SFF) (i.e. such as Oxford-Radcliffe, or Wolfson-Marriott), the stipend payments will also occur quarterly
+For students with a major College Funding Award that is managed by Student Fees & Funding (SFF) also known as Oxford Graduate Scholarships (OGS) (i.e. such as Oxford-Radcliffe, or Wolfson-Marriott), the stipend payments will also occur quarterly